April 24, 2013 — Kentucky State Police in Ashland have ruled the death of Nathan Barker, 20, of Olive Hill, an accident.

 Barker indicated in the text messages his location and his unfamiliarity with the wooded area.

 Autopsy findings confirm Barker’s injuries were indicative of a fall from a cliff.
 Further findings from the autopsy state there was no evidence of foul play in his death.

-Barker's body was found in a remote location about two miles up Airport Road, off KY 7 in October 2012, less than two miles from where Barker's car was found 15 months before.
+Barker's body was found in a remote location about two miles up Airport Road, off KY 7 in October 2012, less than two miles from where his car was found 15 months before.

 Carter County sheriff’s deputies found Barker’s maroon Cadillac smashed into a guardrail along KY 7 near Grayson Lake but saw no sign of Barker in July 2011.